pingcap/community/architecture/wg-governance.md

 ### Dismiss

-* The Working Group can be dismissed by the Tech Lead after mission completed.
+* The Working Group can be dismissed by the organizer after mission completed.
 * If the Working Group's work has stalled, the PMC can also vote to dismiss the working group.